 Well, you don’t want that.
 It blocks your great view and it makes your wood stove look bad.

-So it is time to clean it.
-You can try to use glass cleaner and see if that will remove the film, but if not, then keep this glass cleaner in mind.
-It is actually made specifically for cleaning the glass of a wood stove.
+It is time to clean it.
+You can try to use any glass cleaner and see if that will remove the film, but if not, then keep this glass cleaner in mind.
+It is made specifically for cleaning the glass of a wood stove.

 5. Kick the Dust Out of the Ash Box

-We have an ash box in the bottom of our wood stove.
-It is this little slide out drawer that catches the overflow of ashes from the wood box.
+We have an ash box at the bottom of our woodstove.
+It is this little slide-out drawer that catches the overflow of ashes from the wood box.
 I really like it because it gives the ashes a place to go for a while to cool off.

 However, when you are cleaning out your stove you definitely need to empty it.
 That way everything on the wood stove is fresh and ready to start again.

-So be sure that you don’t forget this handy drawer in the process of cleaning out your wood stove.
-Also, I recommend using your trusty shovel from your fire kit when empty it into your pail instead of trying to just dump the whole drawer out over the garden.
+Be sure that you don’t forget this handy drawer in the process of cleaning out your wood stove.
+Also, I recommend using your trusty shovel from your fire kit when emptying it into your pail instead of trying to just dump the whole drawer out over the garden.

-And the reason is because the pails usually have lids which keeps you from tracking wood ashes through your home.
+And the reason is that the pails usually have lids that keep you from tracking wood ashes through your home.
 It just makes less of a mess in the long run, in my opinion.

 6. Clean the Ashtray

 I clean our ashtray daily.
-The reason is because I am a super clean person, and I hate having ashes all over the place.
+The reason is that I am a super clean person, and I hate having ashes all over the place.

-So of course, I clean it when I’m actually cleaning the wood stove.
-It is a simple task that basically consists of using the brush that came with my fire set.
-I simply run it over the ash tray and sweep the ashes into the pail.
+So of course, I clean it when I’m cleaning the woodstove.
+It is a simple task that consists of using the brush that came with my fire set.
+I simply run it over the ashtray and sweep the ashes into the pail.

 7. Make the Outdoor Chimney Sparkle

-This next time requires a lot of safety measures to be taken.
+This next step requires a lot of safety measures to be taken.
 Most outdoor chimneys are on the roof.
 With that being said, you’ll need a ladder.

 Plus, it is a good idea to take someone with you.
-That way they can hold the ladder for you while also being there in case something were to happen, like you lose your balance or anything along those lines.
+That way they can hold the ladder for you while also being there in case something were to happen like losing your balance or anything along those lines.

-Next, you’ll want to pull the cap off of the chimney.
+Next, you’ll pull the cap off of the chimney.
 Then, using your wire chimney brush, run it all the way down inside the chimney.
-This will break up in creosote that is built up inside your outdoor chimney.
+This will break up creosote that is built up inside your outdoor chimney.

 Then it will land inside your wood stove and burn up instead of clogging up your chimney.
-Once you complete this task, you won’t want to get off of the roof just yet.
+Once you complete this task, don’t get off the roof just yet.